Is Top Gun: Maverick yet another overhyped homage to an 80s classic? No, it’s not. It is superior to the 1986 box office hit.

 Top Gun: Maverick Synopsis

 Decades after the events of the first movie, Pete “Maverick” Mitchell is still just a captain.
-Respected for his legendary skills but despised by various commanders for his character.
+Respected for his legendary skills but despised by various commanders for his personality.
 When Iceman, now an Admiral, orders his return to NAS North Island as an instructor, Maverick is hesitant to accept the appointment for one of the trainees is none other than Goose’s son.
 Moreover, the mission he is to prepare the young pilots for is nigh impossible.
-It begins with the United States not benefitting from any technological advantages with their fighter jets.
+The challenge begins with the United States no longer enjoying any technological advantage with their fighter jets.

 Here’s what I remember about Top Gun (1986), which by the way, I’ve never watched in one full viewing.